 MitMing SSL/TLS Connections

-- Add authentication headers (Basic or JWT for example)
+- Add authentication headers (Basic or JWT, for example)

 - Add an extra header to track all requests performed by Gauntlet

-That said, how could we do this?
+That said, how can we do this?

 And to test:

 curl -x http://127.0.0.1:8080 http://some-http-site.com # -x points to the proxy

 What about HTTPS sites?
 There is a catch.

 HTTPS connections are encrypted end-to-end, so the only way to intercept them is to generate a certificate on the MITM software that is trusted by a CA present on the requester's device.
 Since we're using the same machine, we have to make our operating system trust the CA cert from mitmproxy.

 # run mitmproxy once to generate the file below (mitmproxy-ca-cert.cer) and exit mitmproxy # add cert to trusted certs on your O.S. cp ~/.mitmproxy/mitmproxy-ca-cert.cer /usr/local/share/ca-certificates/mitmproxy-ca-cert.crt /usr/sbin/update-ca-certificates

 And it's done.
 Now we can try HTTPS websites: